gaku-sei/functional-javascript/README.md

 ## Functionnal JavaScript

-Written with functionnal programming in mind Functional Javascript is a general purpose library providing functions allowing you to use functional programming in JS.
+Functional-JavaScript is a general purpose library targeting functional programming in JS.

 ### Usage